The metrology of ionizing radiation uses different quantities, called physical, operational or radiation protection quantities.

-Ionisation chambers make it possible to measure in KERMA in air the ionizing radiation emitted by the ATRON installation.
-These chambers, connected to the primary beam by the National Metrology Laboratory (CEA / LNE / LNHB), allow calibration of the radiation survey meters with an uncertainty lower than 7%.
+Ionisation chambers make it possible to measure in kerma in air the ionizing radiation emitted by the ATRON installation.
+These chambers, connected to the primary beam by the National Metrology Laboratory (CEA/LNE/LNHB), allow calibration of the radiation survey meters with an expanded relative uncertainty lower than 5%.

 Physical quantities are the only directly measurable ones.
 All other measurement quantities of ionizing radiation are traceable by calculation or calibration.

 The absorbed dose and kerma are directly measurable quantities, called physical quantities.

 The dose is the energy deposited per unit mass by ionizing radiation in a medium.
 It is expressed in Gray (Gy). kerma designates the kinetic energy delivered per unit mass.
 It is used for the dosimetry of neutral particles and is also expressed in Gray.
 At the electrostatic equilibrium, kerma is proportional to the dose.

 On the ATRON installation, kerma in air is used as reference quantity for the connection of operational quantities to the national standard.

 Operational quantities measure the exposure of workers and the public to ionizing radiation.

 Even if most ionizing radiation measuring instruments provide an indication of ambient dose equivalent H*(10) in Sv/h, this quantity is not directly measurable.